On the intersections of nilpotent subgroups in simple groups: Classical groups

-In this final section we complete the proofs of Theorems \ref{t:main1}, \ref{t:main_asymptotic} and \ref{t:main2} by handling the classical groups.
 Let $G$ be a finite simple classical group over $\mathbb{F}_q$, where $q = r^f$ for a prime $r$, and let $V$ be the natural module for $G$.
 Due to the existence of exceptional isomorphisms between some of the low-dimensional classical groups (see \cite[Proposition 2.9.1]{KL}), we may assume $G$ is one of the following:

 As before, set $\pi'(G) = \pi(G) \setminus \{r\}$ and define

 In addition, define $\Sigma(G)$ as in \eqref{e:sigma} and recall that $\a(G)<1$ if $\Sigma(G)<1$.
 Our main result for classical groups is the following.